CHA0sTIG3R/Stopwatch-App/README.md

 running correctly even after switching to another tab or minimizing your browser. for more info about this script go here https://github.com/turuslan/HackTimer.

-Now I hope This works for whoever you and thanks for coming.
+Now I hope This works for whoever you are and thanks for coming.